-Figure 3-3 Migrating the Backbone First
+Figure 11 Migrating the Backbone First

-- 1. Identify Segment B as the backbone. - 2.
-Upgrade/Install one or two servers in segments A, C, and D as NetWare 5 Migration Agents with the Backbone Support feature enabled.

-- Migrate Segment B (the backbone segment) using the steps outlined in "Migrating a Section of the Network" on page 37.
-Turn off IPX routing in routers A, B, and C to complete the migration of Segment B. - 4.
-Migrate segments A, C, and D using the steps outlined in "Migrating a Section of the Network" on page 37.
+2 Upgrade/Install one or two servers in segments A, C, and D as NetWare 6 Migration Agents with the Backbone Support feature enabled.Migrate Segment B (the backbone segment) using the steps outlined in "Migrating a Section of the Network" on page 28.
+Turn off IPX routing in routers A, B, and C to complete the migration of Segment B. Migrate segments A, C, and D using the steps outlined in "Migrating a Section of the Network" on page 28.